Notable People

 Many performers become trapped by cult fame because they cannot decide whether to resist the cult or flatter it.
 Shatner did both, often at the same time.
 He wrote books about Star Trek, performed himself performing William Shatner, and found a way to make the public image part of the act.

-That strategy kept him current.
+That strategy kept him visible.
 It let him move between fandom, late-night comedy, reality television, genre nostalgia, and sincere dramatic work without requiring a clean reset.
 He became one of the rare actors whose public afterlife was almost as elaborate as the original screen career.

 The trip to space mattered because it closed a public loop